KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 These preferences will allow you control the tools you use to accept online payments from your patrons via the OPAC.

-.. _enablepaypalopacpayments-&-paypalsandboxmode-label:
+.. _enablepaypalopacpayments-and-paypalsandboxmode-label:

-EnablePayPalOpacPayments & PayPalSandboxMode
+EnablePayPalOpacPayments and PayPalSandboxMode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 EnablePayPalOpacPayments Default: Don't allow